NateShetler/chapel-gc-cafe/README.md

 # chapel-gc-cafe
-For The Chapel Green Campus Cafe Menu
+This repository is for The Chapel Green Campus cafe menu app.